Vice President (VP), Institutional Advancement Salary

 Popular Skills for Vice President (VP), Institutional Advancement

-VPs of Institutional Advancement seem to require a number of specific skills.
+Survey results show that VPs of Institutional Advancement use a fair number of skills.
 Most notably, skills in Media / Public Relations, People Management, Fundraising, and Strategic Planning are correlated to pay that is above average.
-Skills that are correlated to lower pay, on the other hand, include Marketing Communications.
-It is often found that people who know Fundraising are also skilled in Marketing Communications.
+Skills that seem to negatively impact pay include Marketing Communications.
+Those proficient in Fundraising are, more often than not, also skilled in Marketing Communications.

 Related Job Salaries